EKreir/ecfArcadiaZoo/README.md

 9. modify the values ​​in the mysql and mongodb database connection files with yours (user, password, host, dbname,...),

+- be careful, the identifiers (user, password, etc...) must be modified in the .env file or otherwise put these values ​​in the db.php file,

 10. launch the apache service,

 - and finally, all that remains is to test locally to visualize the project.